Artillery attack challenges ceasefire in east Ukraine

 A Reuters reporter heard prolonged artillery fire late on Saturday to the east of Mariupol, a key flashpoint in the past week of fighting, and then saw a truck, a gas station and an industrial facility ablaze within the limits of the city.

 The reporter also saw trucks rushing eastwards conveying agitated-looking pro-government militia volunteers.
-Tanks and armoured personnel carriers also headed in the same direction.
+Tanks and armored personnel carriers also headed in the same direction.

 "There has been an artillery attack.
 We received a number of impacts.
 We have no information about casualties," a Ukrainian officer told Reuters.